uksystems/uksystems.github.io/workshop/2018/index.md

 For those travelling on from Newcastle after the workshop by train, we would suggest booking a train after 15:30 to allow for delays.

+Thanks to generous contributions from our sponsors, accommodation will be included in the registration fee (free for students, £100 otherwise).

 [venue]: http://www.macdonaldhotels.co.uk/our-hotels/macdonald-linden-hall-golf-country-club/
 [ncl]: https://goo.gl/maps/4wEvgUFHr6L2